SAE J1939 Starter Kit And Network Simulator

 If you want to understand the node address claim procedure or how to request PGNs, please consider our book A Comprehensible Guide to J1939.
 It is available in print as well as a PDF download.

-The USB driver software supports a variety of operating systems as shown below.
-Most operating systems, such as Windows or Linux, will recognize the USB port and install the appropriate driver automatically.
+The USB driver software supports a variety of operating systems.
+Most operating systems, such as Windows (up to Windows 10 but not 11) or Linux, will recognize the USB port and install the appropriate driver automatically.
 However, should that not be the case, please download the driver for your operating system as indicated below:

 - Android (Application Note - PDF)...